GuidoKiener/linux-usbtmc/README.md

 ### New for IVI: ioctl USBTMC_IOCTL_AUTO_ABORT
 Enable/Disable the auto_abort feature. auto_abort is disabled by default.

+### New for IVI: ioctl USBTMC_IOCTL_API_VERSION
+Returns current API version of usbtmc driver.

+This is to allow an instrument library to determine whether the driver API is compatible with the implementation.

+The API may change in future versions.
+Therefore the macro USBTMC_API_VERSION should be incremented when changing tmc.h with new flags, ioctls or when changing a significant behavior of the driver.

 ## Issues and enhancement requests